Generic Name: progesterone (pro-JES-ter-one)

 Progesterone when combined with estrogen should not be used to prevent heart disease, heart attacks, strokes, or dementia.
-Progestin hormones combined with estrogen may increase the risk of heart disease (including heart attack), stroke, dementia, serious blood clots (eg, in the lungs or legs), cancer of the uterus, and breast cancer in some women.
+Progestogen hormones combined with estrogen may increase the risk of heart disease (including heart attack), stroke, dementia, serious blood clots (eg, in the lungs or legs), cancer of the uterus, and breast cancer in some women.
 Talk with your doctor if you have questions about the benefits and risks of using progesterone.

 Progesterone should be used for the shortest possible time at the lowest effective dose to minimize the risk of these side effects.
 Talk with your doctor regularly about your need to use progesterone.

 Protecting the lining of the uterus in certain women who are also taking estrogen.
 It is used to treat certain women who have do not have a menstrual period because of decreased progesterone in the body.
 It may also be used for other conditions as determined by your doctor.

 Progesterone is a progestogen hormone.
 It works by changing the lining of the uterus.